 With all the challenges that teachers are facing these days, many teachers are looking at ways to continue doing the job they love in a different way.
 During the pandemic, I was one of the few people that actually kind of liked teaching online.
 While colleagues were having (understandable) meltdowns about getting the technology to work, I was relieved to be able to teach in an environment with less stress and less classroom management issues.

-In this post I’ll review three of the companies that I’ve taught online with in the past years.
-If this review is helpful and you apply, please consider putting that I, Kristin Montgomery, referred you, because I think I get a bonus 😉.
+In this post, I’ll review three of the companies that I’ve taught online with in the past years.
+If this review is helpful and you apply, please consider putting that I, Kristin Montgomery, referred you, because I think I get a bonus .

 VIPKid: Teaching English Online to Students in China

-One of the reasons I felt more comfortable teaching online is because I had been doing it for a number of years on a part-time basis.
+One of the reasons I felt more comfortable teaching online is that I had been doing it for a number of years on a part-time basis.
 Before the pandemic, I had signed up with VIPKid to teach English to students in China.
 VIPKid provided the platform and all of the materials for one-to-one lessons that were 25-28 minutes (yes, you had to finish within that time period).
 I would spend about five minutes per class prepping, mostly reading over the slides and thinking about which rewards or extension activities I would do with the student based on their age, level, and preferences.

 To teach with VIPKid you don’t need to be a certified teacher but you need to have a college degree and be a native English teacher.